KBNLresearch/forensicImagingResources/doc/rough-notes/notes-tapes-xxlink.md

 These file are of no interest to us, so just left it like that (running tar as root might get rid of these errors).

+**UPDATE**: extracting again as root to an Ext4-formatted disk + updating permissions afterwards fixes this issue.

 While extracting `images/tapes-DDS/17/file000002.dd` (TAR archive): extraction results in numerous errors like:

     tar: ./xxlink/xxlinfo/Universiteit/Enqu\210teICTbedrijvigheid.doc: Cannot open: Invalid or incomplete multibyte or wide character